“Despite their importance, the Wolverine and Sable have become little more than two curious footnotes to the larger history of the Second World War.”

 By the late spring of 1943, the Sable and Wolverine were launching and recovering single-engine warplanes flown by aviators from Chicago’s Glanview Naval Air Station.
 Training ran seven days a week.
 When operations were in full swing, 100 fliers a day were earning their carrier qualifications on the two ships’ decks.

 But it wasn’t all smooth sailing for the Cornbelt Fleet.
 Despite steaming off the so-called Windy City, the air on Lake Michigan was often too calm to allow for safe carrier flying.
 The wind over deck (WOD) speeds necessary for aircraft launch and recovery were a far cry from those found on the oceans.
 The often still air also kept heavy frontline combat planes like Hellcats, Corsairs and Avengers from getting stiff enough tailwinds for safe touchdowns.
 Take offs were also a challenge.
-Even lightweight AT-6 Texan trainers often had trouble operating from the Sable and Wolverine.
+Even SNJ Texan trainers, Navy variants of the lightweight AT-6, often had trouble operating from the Sable and Wolverine.
 In fact, wind conditions were sometimes so calm, flight operations had to be suspended altogether for days at a time.